ZenBook Pro 15 review (2018): The touchscreen touchpad is no gimmick

 Pricing and comparison

 The ZenBook Pro 15 starts at $2,299, which is $100 less than the MacBook Pro.
-In addition to our beefy Core i9 configuration, you can also grab it with a Core i5 or i7 processor, 8GB of RAM, and up to 1TB PCI-E SSD.
+In addition to our beefy Core i9 configuration, you can also grab it with a Core i5 or i7 processor, 8GB of RAM, and up to 1TB PCIe SSD.
 And if you don't need the ScreenPad at all, then you can save a bunch and get a similarly specced ZenBook Pro with a normal trackpad for around $1,800.

 ASUS has little chance of convincing Mac diehards to give up on Apple, but the ZenBook Pro's combination of performance and innovation might be enough to sway PC users from alternatives, like Dell's XPS and HP's Spectre.
 Still, both of those competitors last significantly longer on battery, and their designs are also more striking than the ZenBook Pro's.